wessenstam/gts2021-prep/phase5/phase5.rst

    .. figure:: images/7.png

-Now we need that we see that Dron is capable of making a difference between braches (in .drone.yml you see the **when: branche: - master/dev**) we are going to use that to have Drone run different steps based on the branch.
+Now we know that Drone is capable of changing steps based on braches (in .drone.yml you see the **when: branche: - master/dev**) we are going to use that.

 Create a new branch in VC
 -------------------------